CyphrRiot/glyphriot/README.md

 ## Examples

 Tip: Use --prompt to protect the mapping with a key (salt); Argon2id is enabled by default.
+With --prompt, enter your key first, then enter your seed words or glyph tokens interactively (not on the command line).

 ```bash
 # Recommended: interactive with --prompt (enter key twice to confirm)